dotnet/docs/docs/csharp/language-reference/statements/yield.md

 ---
-title: "yield statement - C# reference"
+title: "yield statement - provide the next element in an iterator"
-description: "Use the yield statement in iterators to provide the next value or signal the end of iteration" ms.date: 09/27/2022
+description: "Use the yield statement in iterators to provide the next value or signal the end of an iteration" ms.date: 11/22/2022
 f1_keywords:
   - "yield"
   - "yield_CSharpKeyword"
 helpviewer_keywords:
   - "yield keyword [C#]"
 ---
-# yield statement (C# reference)
+# yield statement - provide the next element

-You use the `yield` statement in an [iterator](../../iterators.md) in two following forms:
+You use the `yield` statement in an [iterator](../../iterators.md) to provide the next value from a sequence when iterating the sequence.
+The `yield` statement has the two following forms:

 - `yield return`: to provide the next value in iteration, as the following example shows: